 How inexpensive?
 It starts at free and works up from there.

 Most of the owners are not professionals in the lodging industry - which may be a good thing.
 You will be dealing directly with a typical resident of the country you are traveling in, in this case Greece.
 If you do have a problem, there is not much you can do to force an immediate resolution - but this is not much different from dealing with most hotels and other travel service providers, where disputes may drag out for weeks or months after you've returned home.
-At present, most AirBnB properties are in the Athens area, with a few in Mykonos, Crete, Corfu and other islands, but that will change as time goes on.
+Airbnb properties are in the Athens area, as well as hot spots like Mykonos, Crete, and Corfu.